“What is roofing underlayment?” “What are the most common types?” “What are the pros and cons of each type?”

 - How long do I want the roof underlayment to last?
 How about the actual roof?

-- Does my/my customers’ budget allow for an expensive underlayment?
+- Does my or my customer’s budget allow for an expensive underlayment?

-- Will my/my customers’ underlayment be exposed to long periods of sun or heat?
+- Will my or my customer’s underlayment be exposed to long periods of sun or heat?

-- Do I want to be able to buy my underlayment at a big-box store?
+- Do I want to be able to buy my underlayment at a big box/home improvement store?

 - How concerned am I about fire resistance or having a Class-A fire rating?

-At Sheffield Metals, we understand how important it is for you to choose the right underlayment right from the start, which is why recommend and offer synthetic underlayment options from Sharkskin, a trusted supplier providing value and long-term underlayment solutions, to distribute their synthetic underlayment products.
+At Sheffield Metals, we understand how important it is for you to choose the right underlayment right from the start.
+That’s why we’ve partnered with Sharkskin Underlayments, a trusted supplier providing value and long-term underlayment solutions, to distribute their synthetic underlayment products.